saraozn/tp/docs/DeveloperGuide.md

 1. Property agent decides to edit either properties or customers.
 2. Property agent identifies the property or customer to be deleted and retrieves its index.
 3. Property agent edits entity’s respective fields.
-4. Property agent is able to edit the entities details in the address book.
+4. Property agent is able to edit the entities details in the address book.<br>
 Use case ends.

 Extension:<br>